Religious discrimination in Pakistan: Hindus

 On April 10, 2019, Pakistan decided to restore over 400 Hindu temples which were either demolished or converted for other uses.
 Pakistan's federal government stated they are fulfilling the longstanding demand of the minority Hindus that their places of worship be restored to them.
 This action has been welcomed by the Hindu community living in Pakistan.
 The process will begin with two historic temples in Sialkot and Peshawar.
 According to a recent government estimate, at least 11 temples in Sindh, four in Punjab, three in Balochistan and two in Khyber Pakhtunkhwa were operational in 2019.
 Out of the 400 temples in Pakistan, only 13 temples are operational where members of the Hindu community perform their religious rituals.

 In July 2021, over 60 Hindus were forcefully converted to Islam in the Mirpur Khas District and Mithi areas of Sindh.

 A survey carried out by All Pakistan Hindu Rights Movement revealed that out of 428 Hindu temples in Pakistan only around 20 survive today and they remain neglected by the Evacuee Trust Property Board which controls those while the rest had been converted for other uses.
 In the aftermath of the Babri Masjid demolition Pakistani Hindus faced riots.
 Mobs attacked five Hindu temples in Karachi and set fire to 25 temples in towns across the province of Sindh.
 Shops owned by Hindus were also attacked in Sukkur.
 Hindu homes and temples were also attacked in Quetta.
-Jain Mandar at Jain Mandar Chowk in Lahore was destroyed by the bigoted Muslims mobs in 1992 and the government changed the name of Jain Mandar Chowk to Babri Masjid chowk, which became the official name.
+Jain Mandar at Jain Mandar Chowk in Lahore was destroyed by the Muslim mobs in 1992 and the government changed the name of Jain Mandar Chowk to Babri Masjid Chowk, which became the official name.
 According to the Human Rights Commission of Pakistan data, just around 1,000 Hindu families fled to India in 2013.
 In May 2014, a member of the ruling Pakistan Muslim League-Nawaz (PML-N), Dr. Ramesh Kumar Vankwani, revealed in the National Assembly of Pakistan that around 5,000 Hindus are migrating from Pakistan to India every year.

+In June 2023, the Pakistan Higher Education Commission banned the celebration of the Hindu festival Holi on institute campuses to preserve "Islamic identity" and "sociocultural values" which flared the issue of religious discrimination in the country.